Loren Eiseley: 1950s

 According to naturalist author Mary Ellen Pitts, in the "seminal" Darwin's Century, Eiseley was studying the history of evolutionary thinking, and he came to see that "as a result of scientific studies, nature has become externalized, particularized, mechanized, separated from the human and fragmented, reduced to conflict without consideration of cooperation, confined to reductionist and positivist study."
 The results for humankind, "as part of the 'biota' – Eiseley's concern as a writer – are far reaching."
-In the book, his unique impact as a thinker and a literary figure emerges as he reexamines science and the way man understands science.
+In the book, his unique impact as a thinker and a literary figure emerges as he reexamines science and the way humans understand science.
 She concludes that, for Eiseley, "Nature emerges as a metonym for a view of the physical world, of the 'biota,' and of humankind that must be reexamined if life is to survive."

 In his conclusion, Eiseley quotes Darwin: "If we choose to let conjecture run wild, then animals, our fellow brethren in pain, disease, suffering and famine—our slaves in the most laborious works, our companions in our amusements—they may partake of our origin in one common ancestor—we may be all melted together."
 Eiseley adds, "If he had never conceived of natural selection, if he had never written the Origin, it would still stand as a statement of almost clairvoyant perception."

 The book won the Phi Beta Kappa prize for best book in science in 1958.